top of page

 Beautiful sunset_edited.jpg

 I retired from full-time academic work in 2013 and have finally, after thirteen years of hanging on, decided that it’s no longer appropriate to maintain the website of a working academic.
-I have long been an advocate of open access but without an institution to fund the article processing charge, peer review which remains the gold standard for publication has become an expensive business.
-I do still enjoy writing and had considered starting a blog but one thing I neither enjoy nor feel comfortable with is the self-promotion of social media and the continual need to work its wretched algorithms.
-So I have decided that the occasional “essay” is probably the best way to keep my interest in philosophy active I hope some of these will be of interest to those who discover them.
+I have long been an advocate of open access but without an institution to fund the article processing charge, the peer review which remains the gold standard for publication has become an expensive business.
+I do still enjoy writing, so I have decided that the occasional “essay” is probably the best way to keep my interest in philosophy active and I hope some of these will be of interest to those who discover them.

 Although my research outputs may appear somewhat eclectic, polymath even, you will find a coherent narrative derived from my 1998 thesis on value as a reason for action.
 My principal concern is with environmental sustainability and my contention is that it will never be achieved unless the environment and natural world are valued more highly.
 I realise now that I left the most fundamental question unanswered, and it’s a big philosophical one.
 Are intrinsic values real?